predictive-clinical-neuroscience/PCNtoolkit-interface/README.md

 ## After the script has run:

-There will be a file called `deviation_scores.csv` that is located in `/models/lifespan_57K_82sites/deviation_scores/`.
+There will be a file called `Z_predict.txt` that is located in each subdirectory in `/models/lifespan_57K_82sites/`.
 This file contains the Z-scores (deviation scores) for all subjects in the test set.
-Rows are subjects, columns are ROIs.
+There is one subdirectory and corresponding Z_predict.txt file for every model that was run.